-- Numerous inaccuracies demonstrating a clear lack of understanding. - A poor level of verbal articulacy.
+- · Numerous inaccuracies demonstrating a clear lack of understanding. - A poor level of verbal articulacy.

-Component 5: Chart Reading [Max.
+Component 5: Sight Reading [Max.
 10 marks]

-• An accurate, fluent, inventive and confident performance of the chord chart, played promptly with no re-starts and with clarity and secure timing throughout.
+• An accurate, fluent, inventive and confident performance of the notation, played promptly with no re-starts and with clarity and secure timing throughout.